WCRTOMB(3) BSD Programmer's Manual WCRTOMB(3)

 is a null pointer.
 This function will modify the first at most MB_CUR_MAX

-bytes of the array pointed by s, if ps is an initial conversion state.
+bytes of the array pointed by s.

 The behaviour of wcrtomb() is affected by the LC_CTYPE category of the